ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 ---
 id: weapons
-name: Weapons in CORE
+name: Weapons in Core
-title: Weapons in CORE
+title: Weapons in Core
 categories:
     - Tutorial
 ---

-# Weapons in CORE
+# Weapons in Core

 !!! warning
     Flagged for Review.